thesadru/thesadru/README.md

 # About me
-Heya, I'm sadru, a teen programmer.
-I live in Prague, Czech Republic.
-I have taken classes on python during 8th grade, since then I have been actively programming and reached intermediate level.
-I program mainly in python but I want to learn a bit of js.
+Heya, I'm sadru, a programmer from Czech Republic.
+I have taken classes on python during 8th grade, since then I have been actively coding.
+I use mainly python but I want to learn a bit of js.
 I make mostly api wrappers and downloaders, but I sometimes also make libraries and some smaller projects for school.

 If you want to contact me, the best way is through [Discord](https://discord.com/users/454513969265115137) (sadru#1323).
 I most likely won't take any friends so just join some server I'm in (for example [TPH](https://discord.gg/programming)).
 My time zone GMT+1.

 ## My hobbies and school
 I enjoy programming and watching anime.
 I go to high school and want to study computer science.
-I really enjoy psychology and theoretical politics.
+I also enjoy psychology.

 ## My projects
 My biggest project are [`genshinstats`](https://github.com/thesadru/genshinstats) and [`animethemes-dl`](https://github.com/thesadru/animethemes-dl), please check them out.